 Science Olympiad, a national non-profit, tax-exempt organization, was created in 1983 by Dr. Gerard J. Putz and Jack Cairns to increase interest in science and as an alternative to traditional science fairs and single-discipline tournaments.
 After a series of trials, Olympiads were held in the states of Michigan and Delaware.
 The Science Olympiad began to grow and now the Olympiad has members in all 50 states, totaling more than 13,500 actively participating K-12 schools.

 WESO is an affiliate of the national Science Olympiad organization, and held its first tournament in 2002.
-Follow this link to learn more about how WESO got its start.

 The WESO Tournament

 Each school team will participate in various events at WESO.
 Students prepare for these events throughout the school year.
 Events have been designed to recognize a wide variety of student skills.
 While some events require knowledge of scientific facts and concepts, others rely on scientific processes, skills, or applications.
 This ensures that everyone can participate.